Bogdan11212/BloxAPI/README.md

 ## 🌐 API Reference

-Visit our [API Reference](https://bloxapi.readthedocs.io/en/latest/api_reference.html) for complete documentation of all available methods and parameters.
+Visit our [API Reference](docs/api_reference.html) for complete documentation of all available methods and parameters.
+The full API documentation is included in this repository.

 ## 🏗️ Architecture